 So much has changed since then though.
-There are now at least 320 towns and cities where 5G is available, and already the original CPE Pro has been replaced by this newer, faster, and slightly smaller version.
+There are now over 380 towns and cities where 5G is available, and already the original CPE Pro has been replaced by this newer, faster, and slightly smaller version.

 If you don’t yet own a 4G router but are looking to buy, it’s certainly worth considering paying a little extra for a 5G capable model as it could come in to it’s own in the future.